Matt Dorsey: Public safety

 Dorsey and Mayor Breed decided not to march in San Francisco Pride in 2022 after the organizers banned police officers from marching in uniform.
 After Pride reached a compromise with the police, Dorsey and Breed agreed to march.

 As a supervisor, Dorsey has faced criticism for his support of a documentary on San Francisco's police department, which he began promoting during his time working for the department.
 Critics viewed the documentary as a waste of limited police resources.

 Dorsey criticized the city's harm reduction approach to drug use, calling for mass-arrests of drug users in the South of Market neighborhood and placing them in "compulsory detox and treatment" in 2025.

 Personal life

 Dorsey is gay, HIV-positive and in recovery from drug and alcohol addiction.
+He is the second known person living with HIV to serve on the San Francisco Board of Supervisors.
+Dorsey is a parishioner and former parish council member at Most Holy Redeemer Catholic Church.
+He credits his Catholic faith in-part for his sobriety.

+Dorsey married Gerson Costa in March 2025.
+The couple has two dogs, Georgia and Brando.